 Category A is for employers who are referred by 1 of the appointed partners of the GTS and should be hiring someone who is a unique professional.

-They must demonstrate their commitment to creating jobs for the Canadian labor market in their plane that will be assessed periodically.
+They must demonstrate their commitment to creating jobs for the Canadian labor market in their plan that will be assessed periodically.

 Category B is for employers who are looking to hire talented international workers from occupations specified in the Global Talent Occupation List.